montaigus/Card-Gen/ReadMe.md

 ```
 $ cd ../"Card Gen"
-$ vite run dev
+$ npm run dev (frontend)
+$ npm start (backend)
 ```

 then open a browser page on "localhost:5173"

 ## Status

-Not writting cards on server anymore, but running on react
+running on react
+now written in typescript
+need to deploy on a real server, and it's done!